Filter on subproject does not work

 This bug was found on our own Redmine server running 1.0.1.
 It was upgraded to 1.2.1 but the bug still exists.

 I then tried on the Redmine Demo site.
 It is still an issue there.

 I saved a query for sample.

-#2 Updated by Jens Krämer almost 9 years ago
+#2 Updated by Jens Krämer over 9 years ago

 - File subprojects_query_filter_fix.patch added

 Attached is a patch against 1.3-stable that fixes the issue by only finding issues from the selected sub projects, but excluding issues from the parent project.